Shengcao-Cao/ESNAC/README.md

-# Learnable Embedding Space for Efficient Neural Architecture Compression
+# ESNAC: Embedding Space for Neural Architecture Compression

 This is the PyTorch implementation of our paper: